 Remember that you don’t have to wait for an evacuation order.
 Prepare, and leave calmly, when you want.
 You may beat traffic too.

 We like to hike here and love our rugged terrain.
 But for most of us, a couple of hours of hiking up and down a gentle mountain path and we’ve had it for the day.
 These firefighters tread where we never go.
 No gentle paths for them.
 And they do it for hours and hours on end.
 It takes a special person.

-Beth Nelson is one of those.
+Beth Hubbard is one of those.
 She’s a paramedic who has fought many a wildfire in the Alaskan wilderness.
 She’s also my daughter.
 My other daughter, Leigh Ann, a freelance writer, interviewed her especially for The Survival Doctor.